-Historically , the Marais neighborhood has always been the center of the “festive” life in Paris.
+Historically, the Marais neighborhood has always been the center of the “festive” life in Paris.
 It’s quite funny to notice that time is going on but … things do not change.
 Read our guide to visit the Marais neighborhood: things to do in the Marais, top museums, attractions, and itineraries.

 The Place des Vosges square has been the center of the excitement since the seventeenth century.
 Members of the bourgeoisie society and elegant people loved to meet themselves at this place.
-It hosts le housed of the famous writer Victor Hugo (Les Misérables, Le Bossu de Notre Dame…)
+It hosts the house of the famous writer Victor Hugo (Les Misérables, Le Bossu de Notre Dame…)

 The revolution has somehow changed the situation and unintentionally restored interest in the neighborhood that now stretches from the Place des Vosges to Saint Paul until the “top” of the rue Vieille du Temple. ”